codereport/adsp2/pages/about.md

 * [RUN FOR THE FUN OF IT!](https://runforthefunofit.com/) (a running podcast)

 Conor is also an avid conference speaker.
 You can find all of Conor's conference talks and podcast appearances (on other podcasts) [here](https://github.com/codereport/Talks/blob/master/README.md).

+### Ben Deane

+Ben has been programming in C++ for this whole millennium.
+He spent just over 20 years in the games industry working for companies like EA and Blizzard; many of the games he worked on used to be fondly remembered but now he's accepted that they are probably mostly forgotten.
+After getting more interested in modern C++, in the teens he started giving internal company talks and then [talks at various conferences](https://www.youtube.com/playlist?list=PLVFrD1dmDdvea7aPDCrp9A1EAU3DLw7GE), spreading ideas about types, algorithms and [declarative and functional techniques](https://www.youtube.com/watch?v=2ouxETt75R4).
+In 2018 he left the games industry and worked in finance for a short spell, writing high-frequency trading platforms using the most modern C++ that compilers could support.
+Now he is a [Principal Engineer](https://www.linkedin.com/in/elbeno) at Intel where he puts monads inside your CPU.